ccoquide/unbiased-von-pr/README.md

 run `python3 getNetwork.py maritime.csv` creates file containing list of memory-nodes (`.titles` file extension) sorted arbitrarly and table of links (`.txt` file extension) for each network model.

-1. `maritime-1stON.titles` : First-order network list of memory-nodes
+1. `maritime-1stON.titles` : List of nodes in case of 1stON (equivalent to the list of items)
-2. `maritime-VON.titles` : Variavle-order network list of memory-nodes
+2. `maritime-VON.titles` : Lis of nodes (memory-nodes) for VON
-3. `maritime-1stON.txt` : 1stON table of links
+3. `maritime-1stON.txt` : Table of links for 1stON
-4. `maritime-VON.txt` : VON table of links
+4. `maritime-VON.txt` : Table of links for VON

-The structure of table of links related files is described at the end of the document.
+The structure of the files related tables of links is described at the end of the document.

 Statistics about Nrep and Item Visits is recorded in `maritime-Stats.dat`where the 1st column is related to the item label (tuple of int), 2nd column is for corresponding Nrep-Rank (int) and last one for Visit-Rank (int).
 ### Computing PageRanks for a given damping factor alpha (default is 0.85)